thevirtuoso1973/COMP0016-Team26-Project-Site/content/testing/_index.md

 * Manni (54 yrs, Pre-school teacher)

-Feedback from testers:
+Feedback from testers included:

-Vishnu responded with “The home page shouldn’t be called the home page because it is not the most important page.”
-Additionally, he thought that in the Support Code and Postcode sections of the settings page, the current postcode/support code should be presented as hint text in the textboxes, rather than separate text.
-Lastly, he thought a ‘send to all’ button on the network page could be a nice addition.
+* Vishnu found the home page confusing.
+He believes the wellbeing page should be considered the home page as it is the most useful and important page.
+Additionally, he thought that in the Support Code and Postcode sections of the Settings page, the current postcode/support code should be presented as hint text in the textboxes.
+He also thought a ‘Send to All’ button on the network page could be a nice addition.

-Anchal reported that she likes the bolded text on network page and the bump on the navigation bar that indicates which page is selected.
-She also loves the home screen as there is limited information so there is nothing confusing.
-She thinks seeing last week's score would encourage her to do better this week.
+* Anchal reported that she likes the bolded text on network page as it makes the information easier to read and the bump on the navigation bar that indicates which page is selected.
+She also loves the home screen as there is limited information so there is nothing to confuse her, and she thinks the emphasis on last week's score will encourage her to do better this week.

-Manni stated it will encourage her to do more exercise and she likes the notification aspect as she thinks it will push her to move more.
-However, she also thought “the caption text is too small so I could not read support code text in the introduction screen about typing selfhelp.”
-She found the deep link text confusing and was sightly reluctant to send and she didn’t recognise the link.
-In future iterations, this could be replaced with a bit.ly link.
+* Manni stated that NudgeMe will encourage her to do more exercise and that she likes the notification aspect as she thinks it will push her to move more.
+However, she also thought that the caption text is too small and she could not read support code text in the introduction screen about typing selfhelp.
+She found the text message containing the deep link confusing and was sightly reluctant to send it because she didn’t recognise the link.
+In future iterations, the text could be enlarged and the deep link could be replaced with a bit.ly link to address these comments.

 Feedback from Joseph (our project partner) included that on the step goal progress page, the man should be moving clockwise rather than anticlockwise (view the step goal progress [here](https://user-images.githubusercontent.com/55795994/108628127-f6197000-7450-11eb-8627-5a13b88993bd.mov)).
-We also considered making this change but had to prioritise some other changes first and in the end, did not have time.
+We had previously considered making this change but had to prioritise some other changes first and in the end, did not have time.